-There is a wide-spread lack of trust in top down management, fear of back-door privatisation and a frustrated feeling that the government are deliberately trying to mislead the public (biggest media outlet culprits being the Daily Fail and the BBC).
-There is a history of poor relations between those at the top and employees on the front line regarding bureaucracy, poor management, funding, pension cuts, bursary cuts and additional yearly fees amongst other things.
+There is a wide-spread lack of trust in top down management, fear of back-door privatisation and a frustrated feeling that the government are deliberately trying to mislead the public (biggest media outlet culprits being the Daily Fail and the BBC at present).
+There is a history of poor relations between those at the top and employees on the front line regarding bureaucracy, poor management, funding, pension cuts, bursary cuts and additional yearly fees, amongst other things.

 To add insult to injury, MPs have steadily awarded themselves pay rises in the mean time and while barking at us to work harder, they rarely make it past 5pm themselves, claim on expenses, never work a bank holiday, know not what a night shift entails and rarely empathise with anyone outside of their immediate Westminster bubble.
-They block their ears like stubborn children and avoid protesters in their chauffer driven cars – Hunt went across the road in a car to avoid doctors waiting for him outside the DoH in Whitehall, whilst maintaing on camera that he has an ‘open door policy’.
+They block their ears like stubborn children and avoid protesters in their chauffer driven cars.
+Hunt recently travelled across the road in a car to avoid doctors waiting for him outside the DoH in Whitehall, whilst maintaing on camera that he has an ‘open door policy’.

 Hunt claims the strikes are a result of the BMA (doctors union) failing to co-operate and negotiate.
 In fact, when he initially brought the contract in for ‘negotiation’ last year, the BMA were told that all the key proposals were non-negotiable and only the fine print was up for discussion.
 Naturally signatures were refused, members simply walked out until a more rational offering was available and we have been waiting ever since.

-In spite of all this, Hunt, in his solitary state of tantrum, jumps up and down and points the finger at doctors saying that by striking we are harming the public.
+In spite of all this, Hunt, in his own solitary state of tantrum, jumps up and down and points the finger at doctors, saying that by striking we are harming the public.
 No we do not want to strike and no it is not an ideal rebuttal but even when there is little other choice, it will not come at human cost – for every junior doctor that walks out on their shift, a senior consultant has voluntarily agreed to come in and cover their care.
-These are experts with over 10 years experience in the field that are behind us 100%; the solidarity between colleagues and patients is truly a touching silver lining.
+These are experts with over 10 years experience in the field that are behind Junior’s 100%.
+The solidarity between colleagues and patients is truly the touching silver lining to this stormy mess.

 Responses from some members of the public have also been heartwarming fuel for worn out motivation, from delivering tea and coffee to the picket lines, holding up placards, proudly passing out leaflets and stickers or telling their own moving and personal tales about how the NHS has benefitted them and affected their lives.
-One touching post I read was about a junior who had left her shopping at a supermarket checkout while she went to get change from outside, when she returned, a note and a cake had been left by an elderly lady in the next queue who had noticed her BMA badge and thought she ‘could do with a pick me up’.
+One touching post I read was about a junior who had left her shopping at a supermarket checkout while she went to get change from outside, when she returned, a note and a cake had been left by an elderly lady in the next queue who had noticed her BMA badge and felt she ‘could do with a pick me up’.